-The grade 7 woods program is an introduction to wood working.
+The Woods program is an introduction to wood working.
 With safety as the main focus of the class students will be introduced to imperial and metric measurement, layout, blue print reading, machining and finishing

-The Grade 7 Computer Technology Program students learned essential computer
+The Computer Technology Program students focus on essential computer

 skills that will be needed throughout their schooling.
-The topics included
+The topics include:

-emailing, computer and sky drive use, Microsoft PowerPoint and Microsoft Word,
+emailing, computer and sky drive use, learning presentation software and word processing,

-appropriate internet use, using internet databases, evaluating the credibility
+appropriate internet usage, accessing internet databases, evaluating the credibility

 of internet sources, graphic organizers, basic drop and drop programming, and

-In Grade 7 metals, students complete sheet metal projects.
+In Metals, students complete sheet metal projects.
 The main focus is on Safety, the students learn practical skills such as metric measurement , layout , and plan reading .
 Students complete the first project that has pre-planned pattern.
 Once completed they are asked to take the knowledge and skills that they learnt to create their own pattern and complete a second project.

 Foods and Nutrition